Immigration Appeals Lawyers Serving Ohio and the US

 After a BIA denial there is one more layer of appeal.
 The foreign national can ask the federal circuit court of appeals having jurisdiction over the city where the order deportation or removal occurred to review the case.
 For example, a BIA denial of an appeal from the Cleveland immigration court would go to the Sixth Circuit Court of Appeals.
 This is a Petition for Review.
 The filing of a Petition for Review does not stay the removal.
 ICE can arrest and physically remove the foreign national.
 Thus, counsel must file a Motion for Stay of Removal with the circuit court.

-Call 216-970-7102 or contact us online to schedule a case assessment.
+Call 216-970-7102 or contact a Cleveland immigration lawyer online to schedule a case assessment.
 When contacting us, please have the order of deportation, the order of removal or the BIA denial handy for us to review.
 The time limit on all appeals of deportation and removal is thirty days from the date of the order.
 Time is of the essence.

 Motions to Reconsider and Reopen in Removal Proceedings